 In businesses with 50 or more employees, the employer must provide the SEC with access to an economic and employee database (base de données économiques et sociales - BDES).
-This database contains, in particular, information about the business's strategic goals, economic and financial position, and employee policy in relation to working conditions and employment.
+This database contains, in particular, information about the business's strategic goals, economic and financial position, and employee policy in relation to working conditions and employment as well as the environmental consequences of its activity.
 The purpose is to provide employee representatives with complete and accurate information: the database is used in compulsory annual SEC consultations on the aforementioned topics.